Universality of Dissipation across Holographic Interfaces: Numerical results for quasinormal modes and

 As mentioned above, we consider the setup in which the Janus system is coupled to the BTZ bath through a localized source at angular position \(\phi_0\) on the boundary, as described in Section~5.2.
 We first test its dependence on the angular position.
 As shown in Figure \ref{fig:phi}, up to our numerical precision, we found that the lowest decay rate is insensitive to the location of the coupling point:

-The independence of the insertion point of the coupling supports our claim that the dissipation across the interface is a genuine interface observable that does not depend on the details of the excitation.
+The independence of the insertion point of the coupling originates from the fact that the $m=0$ component in the plane wave basis dominates the BPS equations above, thus suppressing the angular dependence.
+It supports our claim that the dissipation across the interface is a genuine interface observable that does not depend on the details of the excitation.
 Below we fix $\phi_0=0$.

 Next we study the quasinormal modes at different double-trace coupling strengths $h$, at different conformal dimensions $\Delta$ of the scalar.
 For each of these parameters, we again solve for Eq. \eqref{eq:deltafunction} for the lowest imaginary part of the quasinormal modes with and without the interface, as shown in Figure \ref{fig:delta1.4_h_re100}.
 In particular, at the conformally coupling points $\Delta=0.5,1.5$, there is a rigid transition at around $g\equiv |(2\Delta-2)|h=1$ where the modes switch between an AdS$_3$ branch and a BTZ branch, signaling the strong/weak transition raised in \cite{karch2025dissipationopenholography}.